jacebenson/cedar/docs/docs/testing.md

 ### Scenarios

-Redwood created the concept of "scenarios" to cover this common case.
+Cedar created the concept of "scenarios" to cover this common case.
 A scenario is a set of seed data that you can count on existing at the start of your test and removed again at the end.
 This means that each test lives in isolation, starts with the exact same database state as every other one, and any changes you make are only around for the length of that one test, they won't cause side-effects in any other.

 When you use any of the generators that create a service (scaffold, sdl or service) you'll get a `scenarios.js` file alongside the service and test files: